Mastering Construction Cost Estimation: Your Ultimate Step-by-Step Guide

 Site Visit and Assessment

 A site visit gives you a real-world perspective on local conditions, identifying any challenges that may impact costs or timelines.
-Think about the topography—will the terrain make excavation more expensive?
-What about access points?
-Will delivering materials require special permits or additional labor?
-This allows you to factor potential risks into your estimate early on.

 Preliminary Estimate

 This estimate is typically used in the early stages of project planning when detailed information is scarce.
-It provides a rough assessment of project costs, helping stakeholders determine the project feasibility without diving into the specifics.
+It provides a rough assessment of project costs, helping stakeholders determine the project's feasibility without diving into the specifics.

 Detailed Estimate